brexhq/substation/examples/terraform/aws/README.md

     end
 ```

+## Distributed Lock

+Deploys a data pipeline that implements a distributed lock pattern using DynamoDB.
+This pattern can be used to add "exactly-once" semantics to services that otherwise do not support it.
+For similar examples, see the "exactly once" configurations [here](/examples/config/transform/meta/).

 ## Telephone

 Deploys a data pipeline that implements a "telephone" pattern by sharing data as context between multiple Lambda functions using a DynamoDB table.
 This pattern can be used to enrich events across unique data sources.